matthewcheok/Realm-JSON/README.md

 ## Working with background threads

 Realm requires that you use different `RLMRealm` objects when working across different threads.
 This means you shouldn't access the same `RLMObject` instances from different threads.
-To make this easier to work with, use `- primaryKeyValue` to retrieve the wrapped primary key value from the key instance and query for it later using `+ objectInRealm:withPrimaryKeyValue:`.
+To make this easier to work with, use `- primaryKeyValue` to retrieve the wrapped primary key value from an instance and query for it later using `+ objectInRealm:withPrimaryKeyValue:`.

     id primaryKeyValue = [episode primaryKeyValue];
     dispatch_async(dispatch_get_main_queue(), ^{